jonathanvanschenck/biblescrapeway/README.md

 # Known Bugs

 # TODO
+ - Add more than just bgw as the scraping backend
+ - More carefully handle formatting (unicode, text transforms, woj, etc).
  - Add WAY more documentations, like some docstrings for the modules . .
  - Add more unit tests
  - expand cli?
  - finish `string_cleaner` to convert special unicode characters into simpler characters
- - standardize some of the naming -- inconsisten use of `reference` to sometimes mean `Range`, also, `scrap` is pretty overloaded.
+ - standardize some of the naming -- inconsisten use of `reference` to sometimes mean `Range`, also, `scrape` is pretty overloaded.
  - Descide how to handle 'Genesis 1:3-4:5,6', does that last one mean verse 6 or chapter 6?